How to Give Feedback to an Employee

 Feedback Can Be Good

-Although you don’t want to sandwich feedback, you do want to provide positive feedback whenever it is warranted.
+Although you don’t want to sandwich feedback, you want to provide positive feedback whenever warranted.
 Show your employees that you appreciate them and the hard work they do.
 This helps the employees better understand the true value of feedback.
 They can see when they have improved.

 What Happens When Feedback Is Given Incorrectly?